 Once you see your doctor about your burning feet, he or she will be able to create an appropriate treatment plan for you.
 Treatment may be as simple as changing your footwear, or it may involve systemic medication to correct the primary cause of your condition.

-Things you can do at home to help alleviate burning feet include:
+Things you can do at home to help alleviate the problem include:

 - Wearing the proper footwear

 - Wearing socks made of cotton only to decrease sweating